michalis11892/picoscopeDataLogger/README.md

 > - ps2000a
 > - ps3000a
 > - etc...
 >
->Automatically replaces the correct detected driver version in the code to make it compatible with alternative drivers and picoscopes beyond the default ps2000a
+>Automatically replaces the correct detected driver version in the code to make it compatible with alternative drivers and picoscopes beyond the default ps2000a.
+If *driver* parameter is not specified, it will be auto-detected

 ### Capture Configuration Macros:
 ***